March 15, 2026 · 15 min read

 Services and Products

 - Add all your services with descriptions - Google's services section is a powerful but underused local SEO tool.
-List every service you offer with a clear description and, if possible, a price or price range.
+List every service you offer.

 - Group services into categories - Organise services logically so potential customers can quickly find what they need.

-- Add products if applicable - Retail businesses, restaurants, and product-based businesses should populate the Products section with photos, descriptions, and pricing.
+- Add products if applicable - Retail businesses, restaurants, and product-based businesses should populate the Products section.

 Photos and Visual Content

 - Upload a high-quality profile photo - This is the first image people see.
-Use your logo or a clear, professional photo of your business.
+Use your logo or a clear, professional photo.

-- Add at least 10 business photos - Include photos of your premises (interior and exterior), your team, your work, and your products or services.
+- Add at least 10 business photos - Include photos of your premises, your team, your work, and your products.
 Google's data shows businesses with photos receive 42% more requests for directions and 35% more website clicks.

-- Add photos with descriptive filenames - Before uploading, rename photo files to include relevant keywords: "balayage-hair-perth-salon.jpg" rather than "IMG_4523.jpg."
+- Add photos with descriptive filenames - Before uploading, rename photo files to include relevant keywords.

 Attributes

-- Set all applicable attributes - Attributes include things like "Women-owned," "Wheelchair accessible," "Free Wi-Fi," "Outdoor seating," payment methods accepted, and more.
-Fill in every attribute that applies to your business.
+- Set all applicable attributes - Attributes include things like "Women-owned," "Wheelchair accessible," "Free Wi-Fi," and payment methods accepted.

 - Review new attributes regularly - Google adds new attributes frequently.
-Check your profile settings quarterly for new options.
+Check your profile settings quarterly.

 - Pre-populate with 5 to 10 common questions - You can ask and answer your own questions on your profile.
-Add the questions customers ask most frequently with detailed, helpful answers.
+Add the questions customers ask most frequently.

 Messaging

-- Enable messaging if you can respond promptly - Google Business messaging lets customers contact you directly through your profile.
-Only enable this if you or your team can respond within a few hours.
-Slow responses hurt more than not having messaging at all.
+- Enable messaging if you can respond promptly - Only enable this if you or your team can respond within a few hours.
+Slow responses hurt more than not having messaging.

-- Set an auto-reply message - Configure an automatic response that acknowledges the message and sets expectations for response time.
+- Set an auto-reply message - Configure an automatic response that acknowledges the message.

 Part 2: Weekly Maintenance (10 Minutes Per Week)

-These are the ongoing activities that signal to Google your business is active and deserve to rank well.
+These are the ongoing activities that signal to Google your business is active.

 Monday: Photo Upload (2 Minutes)

-- Geotag photos when possible - Photos taken at your business location on a mobile phone include GPS data.
-This reinforces your location relevance.
+- • Geotag photos when possible - Photos taken at your business location include GPS data

-- Use descriptive captions - Include your service and location: "New deck installation completed in Joondalup" or "Bridal party styling at our Perth CBD salon."
+- • Use descriptive captions - Include your service and location

 Tuesday: Review Responses (3 Minutes)

-- Respond to every new review - Positive and negative.
-Google's algorithm considers review responses a ranking signal.
+- • Respond to every new review - Positive and negative

-- Personalise positive review responses - Mention the customer by name, reference the specific service, and include a local keyword: "Thanks Sarah!
-Glad the kitchen renovation in Subiaco turned out perfectly."
+- • Personalise positive review responses - Mention the customer by name, reference the specific service, and include a local keyword

 Wednesday: Google Post (3 Minutes)

-- Publish one Google Post per week - Posts expire after 7 days, making weekly posting ideal.
+- • Publish one Google Post per week - Posts expire after 7 days

-- Include a photo with every post - Posts with images get significantly more engagement.
+- • Include a photo with every post

 Thursday: Quick Profile Check (2 Minutes)

-- Review one profile section - Rotate through these weekly:
+- • Review one profile section weekly - Rotate through business hours, services, attributes, and business description

-- Check for and answer new Q&A - Respond to any customer questions that have appeared on your profile.
+- • Check for and answer new Q and A - Respond to any customer questions

 Part 3: Monthly Review (30 Minutes)